-Academics can access Manifest’s data in a variety of straightforward and beneficial ways:
+Academics can access Minerva’s data sets in a variety of straightforward and beneficial ways:

-- Manifest On-line: Immediate access to Manifest’s latest analysis of governance and voting trends together with full histories stretching back to 1996.
+- On-line: Immediate access to the latest analysis of governance and voting trends together with full histories stretching back to 1996.

 - Discounted Subscriptions: Many academic institutions subscribe to Manifest’s unique data at attractive and discounted academic rates.

-- Data Support: Manifest is able to supply tailored data exports so giving academics access to the exact data they need for their research in time and effort saving formats.
+- Data Support: We can supply tailored data exports so giving academics access to the exact data they need for their research in time and effort saving formats.
 We can help you refine your project based on our detailed understanding of how governance data works in different jurisdictions.